Sérgio Vieira de Mello: UN career

 On 11 June 1999, he was appointed Special Representative of the Secretary-General for Kosovo (SRSGK) in the acting capacity, and thus became the first chief of the United Nations Interim Administration Mission in Kosovo (UNMIK), that was established on 10 June 1999, by the United Nations Security Council Resolution 1244.
 His term in Kosovo (autonomous province in Serbia, within the Federal Republic of Yugoslavia) ended already on 14 July 1999, when Bernard Kouchner was appointed as SRSGK in the full capacity.

 Vieira de Mello was instrumental in dealing with the issue of boat people in Hong Kong.
 In mid-2000, he visited Fiji together with Don McKinnon, the Commonwealth of Nations' Secretary-General, in an attempt to assist in finding a negotiated settlement to the hostage situation, in which Fiji's Prime Minister and other members of Parliament were kidnapped and held as hostages during the 2000 Fijian coup d'état.

 Before becoming the UN High Commissioner for Human Rights in 2002, he was the UN Transitional Administrator in East Timor from December 1999 to May 2002, guiding the former Indonesia's 27th province to independence.

 In May 2003 Vieira de Mello was appointed as the Special Representative of the UN Secretary-General to Iraq, an appointment initially intended to last for four months.
 According to The New York Times Magazine journalist James Traub in his book The Best Intentions, Vieira de Mello turned down the appointment three times before Kofi Annan was pressured by US President George W. Bush and Condoleezza Rice.
-According to Samantha Power in her book Sérgio: One Man's Fight to Save the World, Vieira de Mello met Bush at a meeting in March 2003, at which the two men discussed the human rights situation in the Guantanamo Bay detention camp, a controversial issue for the United States.
+According to Samantha Power in her book Sérgio: One Man's Fight to Save the World, Vieira de Mello met Bush in March 2003, and the two men discussed the human rights situation in the Guantanamo Bay detention camp, a controversial issue for the United States.
 In June 2003, Vieira de Mello was part of a team responsible for inspecting Abu Ghraib prison before it was rebuilt.